ftalves/snacke/README.md

 # snacke
-Little snake game made with Vanilla.js.
+A little snake game made with Vanilla.js.